Tamara Holder: Career

 Tamara then spearheaded the doctor-patient sexual abuse case against Chicagoland OBGYN Fabio Ortega.
 The first cases were filed in January 2019.
 Ortega pleaded guilty to abusing one of Holder's clients.
 The cases reportedly settled in 2024 and were reportedly dismissed in 2025.

 In 2025, Holder and her partner Elizabeth Hanley filed Jane Doe 100 against OBGYN Mark Mulholland.
 On September 2, 2025, a woman who Holder represents in the case against Dr. Mulholland reported Mulholland to the Richland Police.

-Holder launched a Women's Recovery Scholarship Fund with Phish frontman Trey Anastasio's Divided Sky Foundation.
-On September 10, 2025, the Divided Sky Foundation, the recovery center founded by Phish Frontman Trey Anastasio, launched a women's scholarship with the help of Tamara Holder, a women’s rights attorney and advocate who covered the cost of the program’s first female participant in 2023.
+Holder launched the Divided Sky Women's Scholarship Fund in 2025.
+The Divided Sky Foundation is a recovery center, located in Vermont, founded by Phish frontman Trey Anastasio and his former drug court counselor Melanie Gulde.